mustachemo/stepwise-transformers/README.md

 ## 🙏 Acknowledgments

-- [Textual](https://textual.textualize.io/) for the amazing TUI framework
+- [MLflow](https://mlflow.org/) for the amazing experiment tracking framework
 - [Rich](https://rich.readthedocs.io/) for beautiful terminal output
 - [PyTorch](https://pytorch.org/) for neural network capabilities
 - The transformer research community for foundational work

 ---

 **Ready to dive into transformers?
-Start your learning journey with our interactive TUI! 🚀**
+Start your learning journey with our interactive MLflow experiments! 🚀**